pybamm-team/pybamm-cookie/CONTRIBUTING.md

 ### Continuous Integration using GitHub Actions

-Each change pushed to the pybamm-cookiecutter GitHub repository will trigger the tests to be run, using [GitHub Actions](https://github.com/features/actions).
+Each change pushed to the `pybamm-cookiecutter` GitHub repository will trigger the tests to be run, using [GitHub Actions](https://github.com/features/actions).

-Tests are run for different operating systems, and for all Python versions officially supported by pybamm-cookiecutter template.
-If you opened a Pull Request, feedback is directly available on the corresponding page.
+Tests are run for different operating systems, and for all Python versions officially supported by the `pybamm-cookiecutter` template.
+If you open a pull request (PR), feedback is directly available on the corresponding page.
 If all tests pass, a green tick will be displayed next to the corresponding test run.
 If one or more test(s) fail, a red cross will be displayed instead.

 More details can be obtained by clicking on a specific run.

-Configuration files for various GitHub actions workflow can be found in `.github/workflows`.
+Configuration files for various GitHub Actions workflows can be found in `.github/workflows/`.

 ### GitHub